kh9sd/UniversalTuringMachine/README.md

 runs Standard Descriptions and Description Numbers of Turing machines

 ## Setup and usage
-Download the files, you only need to worry about two of them, `config.py` and `turingrunner.py`
+Download the files, you only need to worry about two of them, `config.py` and `main.py`

-`config.py` contains a dictionary that defines what character are defined by the 0th symbol, 1st symbol, etc
+`config.py` contains a dictionary `sym_dict` that defines what character are defined by the 0th symbol, 1st symbol, etc

 Example: we have the dictionary
 ```